avestura/avestura.github.io/_includes/skills/programming/asp.md

-I've done various projects with ASP.NET Core and I'm experienced with it's MVC pattern and DI System.
+I've done various projects with ASP.NET Core and I'm experienced in it's MVC pattern and DI System.